[Enter for a chance to win a pair of Super Sticks at the end of this article!]

 Write And Win

 This week’s accessory giveaway is for SuperSticks.
 They are the brainchild of James Lento at New York Percussion.
 They are made in small batches and all feature his unique tip, which provides articulation, particularly on cymbals, that he says can’t be done with any other stick.
 I’m giving away two pairs for one lucky person to try.
-Just comment or sign up below.
+Just comment below.